Get insider access

 Build Quality

-The ASUS VG27AQL1A has a good build quality.
+The build quality is good.
 The entire monitor is made of solid plastic and there aren't any obvious issues.
-The stand supports the monitor well and there's no wobble.
+The stand supports the monitor well, and there's no wobble.

 Design